Indianapolis Home Inspection (317) 605-3432

 Anyone who has had a good experience with a home inspector will be quick to tell you about it.
-Anyone who has had a bad experience with a home inspector will also be quick to tell you about it.
+Anyone who has had a bad experience with a home inspector will be quicker to tell you about it.

 One of the most important things to remember when searching for a home inspector is that all home inspectors are not created equal.
 If you’re searching for a home inspector based off of price alone, there will always be the home inspectors who charge significantly less than the other guys.
-But home inspectors come with varying degrees of backgrounds, ethics and education.
+The general rule of thumb in this industry is, the less you pay for the home inspection, the less you get.
+It is imperative to realize that home inspectors come with varying degrees of backgrounds, ethics and education.

 Home inspection costs are typically based off of the total square footage of the home and can range from $350.00 on up.
 The cheapest inspections are rarely thorough and usually leave the home buyer with more questions than answers.
 You may pay more, but look for a highly qualified inspector who has been around a while and knows the standards.
 Remember that for most people, a house is their biggest asset — and their biggest cost.
 A good inspector will look deeper and possibly save you from those nasty unexpected and costly repairs.